openvinotoolkit/openvino/docs/dev/build.md

 /opt/homebrew/Cellar/tbb/2021.5.0_2/lib/libtbb.12.5.dylib: Mach-O 64-bit dynamically linked shared library arm64
 ```

-The same for other external dependencies like `libusb`.
+The same goes for other external dependencies like `libusb`.
 If you want to enable extra functionality like enable MYRIAD plugin build, you need to provide either x86_64 or universal2 `libusb` library.
 All other steps are the same as for usual compilation: build, install.

-> **NOTE**: since you are building with `universal2` python libraries, wheel package is created with name `openvino-2022.3.0-000-cp39-cp39-macosx_12_0_universal2.whl` and have proper `universal2` tags, so can *potentially* be used on both Apple Silicon and Intel CPU.
+> **NOTE**: When building with `universal2` python libraries, wheel package is created with the `openvino-2022.3.0-000-cp39-cp39-macosx_12_0_universal2.whl` name and have a proper `universal2` tags, so they can *potentially* be used on both Apple Silicon and Intel CPU.

 <p>